ClickHouse/adsb.exposed/README.md

 CREATE MATERIALIZED VIEW view_sample100 TO planes_mercator_sample100 AS SELECT * FROM planes_mercator WHERE rand() % 100 = 0;
 ```

 We use a service on our staging environment in [ClickHouse Cloud](https://clickhouse.com/cloud).
 The staging environment is used to test new ClickHouse versions and new types of infrastructure that we implement.
-For example, we can try different type of machines, different scales of the service, or we can test new features, such as distributed cache, that are in development.
+For example, we can try different types of machines, and different scales of the service, or we can test new features, such as distributed cache, that are in development.
 Also, the staging environment uses fault injection: we interrupt network connections with a certain probability to ensure that the service operates normally.
 It uses chaos engineering: we terminate various machines of clickhouse-server and clickhouse-keeper at random, and also randomly scale the service back and forth to a different number of machines.
 This is how this project facilitates the development and testing of our service.

-We also created a backup service and do requests to both of them concurrently.
-Whichever service returns first, it will be used.
+We also created a backup service and we are making requests to both of them concurrently.
+Whichever service returns first, will be used.
 This is how we can avoid downtime while still using our staging environment.

 Let's take a look at an SQL query for the "Boeing vs. Airbus" visualization: